 For both the IYRS Newport and Herreshoff Classic Yacht Regattas, this meant canceling or radically transforming many of the shore events that have previously welcomed crowds in past years.
 Herreshoff Classic competitor McClennen describes, “The museum did such a great job this year.
 On one hand it was odd not having the events, but on the other hand this really brought out the pure nature of sailing.”

 For IYRS’ traditional Sunday classic Boat Parade, organizers made the decision early on to exclude any commentary and discourage the gathering of crowds to ensure everyone’s safety.
 The parade included 20 traditional boats doing a slow harbor burn led by Rum Runner.
 “It was so good to see that people were out, happy, and socially distanced,” states Lange.

-Sailing rests at the core of Newport’s collective spirit, and both the Herreshoff and IYRS Newport Classic Regattas have maintained that spirit despite physical limitations.
+Sailing rests at the core of Rhode Island’s collective spirit, and both the Herreshoff and IYRS Newport Classic Regattas have maintained that spirit despite physical limitations.